portablestew/key-commune/README.md

 This example was deployed directly via the AWS Lightsail instructions linked above:
 - **https://keycommune.duckdns.org/**

 The above endpoint may be used as an OpenAI-compatible API provider.
 It uses the settings in [config/default.yaml](config/default.yaml).
-As a free sample, it notably only supports calling the "minimax" model on OpenRouter.
+As a free sample, it notably only supports calling free models on OpenRouter.
 Any caller may use this endpoint with an OpenRouter API key and automatically participate in the commune.

 **Safety disclaimer**
 - Create a **unique** OpenRouter API key before attempting to call this sample endpoint